btholt/complete-intro-to-react-v9/lessons/03-tools/E-vite.md

 ---
 description: >-
-  Learn how to use Vite, a fast build tool preferred by the React community, for efficient development by integrating external libraries and optimizing code.
+  Learn to set up your React project using Vite, a fast build tool preferred by the React community, with step-by-step guidance from Brian Holt.
+This tutorial covers the installation and configuration of Vite, React, and essential plugins to optimize your development environment.
-  This guide covers installation, configuration, and setting up Vite for React projects, presenting it as a modern alternative to tools like Parcel and Webpack.
 keywords:
+  - React
   - Vite
-  - React
-  - build tool
+  - Brian Holt
   - JavaScript
   - frontend development
-  - code optimization
 ---
 The build tool we are going to be using today is called [Vite][vite].
 Vite (pronounced "veet", meaning quick in French) is a tool put out by the Vue team that ultimately ends up wrapping [Rollup][rollup] which does the actual bundling.
 The end result is a tool that is both easy to use and produces a great end result.